freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

 Step 5: Configure and back up the *Application Server*
 ======================================================

-Next, configure the SecureDrop application using the files and info retrieved in the previous steps.
+Next, configure the SecureDrop *Application Server* using the files and info retrieved in the previous steps.
 To do so, connect to the Tor network on the *Admin Workstation*, open a Terminal and run the following commands: